 When travelling in Guatemala, we got involved in a local cooking class hosted by local people through a community tourism organisation called De La Gente.
 They also run coffee tours and other day activities that support local people and crafts.
 In Thailand, I joined Local Alike for a week-long community based tourism trip which involved visiting local communities to learn about their way of life.

 Look for locally organised charities that you can get involved with in the short-term when you arrive.
-This is often considered a better bet than joining a voluntourism trip, which aren’t always as beneficial for locals as we are led to believe.
+This is often considered a better bet than joining a voluntourism trip, which isn’t always as beneficial for locals as we are led to believe.

 After Your Trip…